L5 Herniated Disc Treatment

 While microdiscectomy is the most commonly performed surgery for an L5 herniation, Deuk Spine offers a less invasive, targeted approach that reduces recovery time and minimizes risks.

-Deuk Laser Disc Repair is a minimally invasive endoscopic procedure that directly addresses the underlying cause of the herniation.
-It offers faster recovery than traditional surgeries and preserves spinal structure.
+Deuk Spine specializes in a minimally invasive endoscopic procedure known as the Deuk Laser Disc Repair, which directly addresses the underlying cause of the herniation and offers faster recovery times than traditional surgeries.

-Our procedure is also suitable as both an L3-L4-L5 disc bulge treatment and a C4-C5 disc bulge treatment.
+Our endoscopic procedure is not only available to those with a damaged L5 disc.
+It is suitable as both a L3-L4-L5 disc bulge treatment and a C4-C5 disc bulge treatment.

 When Is Surgery Necessary?

-Surgery is recommended when symptoms persist despite several months of non-surgical treatment or if there is significant disability, such as muscle weakness, numbness, or bladder/bowel control issues.
+Surgery for an L5 herniated disc is recommended when symptoms persist despite several months of non-surgical treatment, or if the condition causes significant disability, such as weakness, numbness, or loss of bladder or bowel control.

 Other Surgical Options